pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 If you are going to use Cosmos DB, you should probably be using the Core API, also called the "API for NoSQL".
 It's the quickest to get new features.
 Confusingly, despite being called a NoSQL API, data is queried and added using SQL.
 {{% /notes %}}

-So even while it has a SQL interface, that is the most used and recommended interface, and it purports to be multi-model, at its lowest layer, it's based on DocumentDB, which is a document database.
-It is a powerful document database, one with tunable consistency, distribution by logical and physical partition, and more, but it's helpful to know how the storage layer works to understand everything else.
-I'm going to show some examples, but first let's clear up what Cosmos DB is not.

-## Cosmos DB Vs. Postgres And SQL Server ( Azure Table Storage )
+## Cosmos DB Vs. SQL Server ( Azure SQL Database ) or Postgres

 This is a personal opinion, but if you have a use case that is well served by a traditional relational database, you should choose that.
-Postgres and SQL Server are both great.
-They have great query planners; they have great tooling for migration and backups, as well as schema management.
+Postgres and SQL Server are both great and both available on Azure ( Postgres as Azure Database for PostgreSQL ).
+They both have great query planners; they have great tooling for migration and backups, as well as schema management.
 The SQL API from Cosmos should **not** be considered an alternative to a relational database unless you have specific needs because it's a different type of beast designed for different use cases.
 But let me show you.

-If you grab our [CosmoDB how to](https://www.pulumi.com/registry/packages/azure-native/how-to-guides/azure-cs-cosmosdb-logicapp/) and `pulumi up` and provision a database, you'll see from that, the first hint of its document roots in that the pulumi namespace is `documentDB`, but it goes deeper because although I can insert and select with sql in Cosmos DB, there is no schema.
+If you grab our [CosmoDB how to guide](https://www.pulumi.com/registry/packages/azure-native/how-to-guides/azure-cs-cosmosdb-logicapp/) and `pulumi up`, you'll see from that, the first hint of its [document roots](https://github.com/pulumi/examples/blob/master/azure-cs-cosmosdb-logicapp/MyStack.cs#L6) in that the pulumi namespace is `Pulumi.AzureNative.DocumentDB`, but it goes deeper because although I can insert and select with sql in Cosmos DB, there is no schema.

 ### Cosmos DB NoSQL Inserting and Querying